 The primary goal of any investor should be to secure a fair risk-adjusted return.
 After all, your financial goals are important and you want to be putting your money to work in the most efficient way possible.

-This is really where a simple investment strategy shines.
-The data has long shown that investors trying to beat the market fail to do so more often than not.
+This is really where a simple investment strategy shines. has long shown that investors trying to beat the market fail to do so more often than not.
 It’s also shown that the investors who do manage to beat the market over one period are more likely than not to lose over the next period.
 In other words, simple indexes consistently beat active investors.

 But there’s some new research by Rick Ferri and Alex Banke that expands on that data in a powerful way.
 Among other things, they looked at a portfolio made up of three real broad index funds (US stocks, international stocks, US bonds) compared to similar portfolios made up of actively managed funds.
 Running multiple trials, they found that the simple index-oriented strategy beat the active strategy over 80% of the time.
 They also found that as you increased the length of time you held the investments, you increased the advantage for the simple strategy.
 So investors with a long investment horizon can derive even more benefit.